Vormamim/OzCar/README.md

 py -m pip install xxxx

+# Read the Docs
+There are a number of explainers about this set of sandbox code

+1. Stuctured Workflow - you need to work on this.
+Get organised, test and make sure everyone can do it well
+2. gitCommands - The process for running Git in a project.
+Use it to get familiar with doing it everyday
+3. MusicSandbox - TWO parts, dataclearning.py which relates to the ReadTheDocs information
+4. Lambda - More advanced way of managing simple functions
+5. musicData.py - an example of how to filter dataframes
+6. Jupyther Notebooks - these are like 'building blocks' of code which you can use to do analysis.
+Read the docs
+7. Music.csv is used for the above

+# Project Code
+1. Cars.csv - your database
+2. main.py - starter sandbox of code to help you get started
+3. readShowData.py - the basic code to load in data and show a sample of what is in it.

 ## This is a Data Science Project
 It is all about creating algorithms and functions to return information from a large data set.
 To do this, you will explore 'libraries' and 'snippets'